pi-hole/docs/docs/ftldns/configfile.md

 Should Pi-hole always replies with `NXDOMAIN` to `A` and `AAAA` queries of `use-application-dns.net` to disable Firefox automatic DNS-over-HTTP?
 This is following the recommendation on [https://support.mozilla.org/en-US/kb/configuring-networks-disable-dns-over-https](https://support.mozilla.org/en-US/kb/configuring-networks-disable-dns-over-https)

+#### `BLOCK_TTL=2` (PR [#1173](https://github.com/pi-hole/FTL/pull/1173)) {#block_ttl data-toc-label='Blocked domains lifetime'}

+FTL's internal TTL to be handed out for blocked queries.
+This settings allows users to select a value different from the `dnsmasq` config option `local-ttl`.
+This seems useful in context of locally used hostnames that are known to stay constant over long times (printers, etc.).

+Note that large values may render whitelisting ineffective due to client-side caching of blocked queries.

 ---

 ### Statistics settings